 When you choose a category, you can see the list of templates available.
 Clicking on a template will reveal the template details to the right of the dialog box.

-The first time that you use any of these free templates, you will need to download them and license them from Adobe Stock before you can start.
+The first time you use any of these free templates, you will need to download them and license them from Adobe Stock before starting.

-Once you have them inside your Creative Cloud library, your will see a blue circle with a check mark.
+Once you have them inside your Creative Cloud library, you will see a blue circle with a checkmark.

 By default, the template files use the file extensions .psdt.
-But they open as a regular .psd file when they are brought into Photoshop.
-The changes that you make to the .psd while working in Photoshop will not affect the original .psdt template in the Libraries panel.
+B t they open as a regular .psd file when they are brought into Photoshop.
+The changes you make to the .psd while working in Photoshop will not affect the original .psdt template in the Libraries panel.

 Watch this Photoshop CC 2017 tutorial to see how these templates work: